'It means closure': How the final Enchanter victim came to shore

 It had been nearly 48 hours since the fishing charter boat capsized after reportedly encountering a large wave near Murimotu Island on Sunday evening, breaking the flybridge.

-The incident sparked an extensive search and rescue mission with crews all too aware their window for body recovery lessened by the hour.
+The sinking sparked an extensive search and rescue mission with crews all too aware their window for body recovery lessened by the hour.

 By Monday afternoon, four bodies had been found.
 One was still missing.